CoBrALab/MAGeTBrain-nextflow/README.md

     └── ...
 ```

-3. When the `inputs` directory has been set-up as above the workflow can be run with the following command `nextflow magetbrain.nf`
+3. When the `inputs` directory has been set up as above, the workflow can be run with the following command `nextflow magetbrain.nf`